What Is Mineral Oil, and Is It Safe to Use on Acne-prone Skin?

 Mineral Oil for Skin Irritation

 The first study, published in 2007 in Skin Research and Technology looked into how tissues coated in various substances might help reduce the irritation that comes from repeated use of tissues in people with allergies or the common cold.
-One of the lotions in the study contained mineral oil and showed that it helped, but only to a small degree:
+One of the lotions in the study contained mineral oil and showed that it helped, but only to a small degree.
+This study found that the tissues containing mineral oil did help reduce irritation, but they did not help as much as the tissues containing other ingredients.13

-The second study, performed on pigs and published in 2015 in the International Journal of Cosmetic Science, looked at whether adding mineral oil or vegetable oils to cleansing products could reduce irritation in the skin of the pigs after cleansing, and showed disappointing results for mineral oil:
+The second study, performed on pigs and published in 2015 in the International Journal of Cosmetic Science, looked at whether adding mineral oil or vegetable oils to cleansing products could reduce irritation in the skin of the pigs after cleansing, and showed disappointing results for mineral oil.
+This study found that mineral oil did not help at all, whereas sunflower seed oil did.14

 The Bottom Line